ai-agents-for-beginners

 Semantic Kernel na enterprise-ready AI Orchestration SDK.
 E get AI and memory connectors, plus Agent Framework.

-Make we first talk about di main components:
+Make we first talk about di core components:

-Dis facts dem go dey store for memory collection wey dem call SummarizedAzureDocs.
-Dis na one simple example, but e show how you fit store info for memory wey LLM go use.
+Dis facts dem go store am for di memory collection wey dem call SummarizedAzureDocs.
+Dis na very simple example, but you fit see how you fit store information for di memory make di LLM fit use am.

-So na di basics of Semantic Kernel framework be dis, wetin we go talk about di Agent Framework?
+So na di basics of di Semantic Kernel framework be dis, wetin about di Agent Framework?

 Azure AI Agent Service

-Azure AI Agent Service na new thing wey dem introduce for Microsoft Ignite 2024.
-E dey allow people develop and deploy AI agents wey get more flexible models, like to call open-source LLMs like Llama 3, Mistral, and Cohere directly.
+Azure AI Agent Service na new addition wey Microsoft introduce for Ignite 2024.
+E dey allow make you fit develop and deploy AI agents wey get more flexible models, like to directly call open-source LLMs like Llama 3, Mistral, and Cohere.

 E dey work straight out-of-the-box with multi-agent orchestration frameworks like AutoGen and Semantic Kernel.

-Dis service dey Public Preview now and e dey support Python and C# to build agents.
+Dis service dey currently for Public Preview and e dey support Python and C# to build agents.

-With Semantic Kernel Python, we fit create Azure AI Agent wey get user-defined plugin:
+If we use Semantic Kernel Python, we fit create Azure AI Agent with user-defined plugin:

 import asyncio